 Whatever the original meaning of hot cross buns, it is obvious that they have evolved over the years.
 Hot cross buns can now be found studded with chocolate chips instead of dried fruits, and I recently even tasted a mocha-flavored hot cross bun.

 Yeast, of course, is used to make these buns and for this reason I have been put off of ever making them myself.
 It seems quite a few of us are a little nervous when it comes to baking with yeast.
 I can’t quite explain it, but it just sounds scary.
 If a recipe calls for yeast, I skip over it, never to look at it again!
 One of these days I will face my fears, because I’d really like to make some good old-fashioned cinnamon rolls.

-In the latest issue of delicious. magazine, April 2010, there is a recipe for hot cross muffins, or faux hot cross buns, if you will (original recipe is on this page, just scroll down).
+In the latest issue of delicious. magazine, April 2010, there is a recipe for hot cross muffins, or faux hot cross buns, if you will.
 Being a muffin recipe, you know that they will not be using yeast.
 I had a look over the recipe and decided I’d try these out.
 However, I’d be replacing the dried fruit with, you guessed it, chocolate chips.
 Hey, this is The Sweetest Kitchen, isn’t it!?

 The resulting muffin looks like a close relative of the traditional hot cross bun, tastes similar, but of course, lacks the original texture of the hot cross bun which is provided by the yeast.
 The cross is made with a simple, thick confectioners’ sugar glaze.
 This is a dense, yet moist, muffin that tastes great warmed up with a cup of coffee for breakfast.
 It’s super easy to whip up for quick treats during this long Easter weekend.